 All Bellevue population data above are from the US Census Bureau.

-The population data for Bellevue are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Everett, Kent, Maple Heights-Lake Desire, and Mirrormont are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Bellevue are from the Census' American Community Survey 2018 5-year estimates and the Census' 2019 Population Estimates.
+The demographic data for Everett, Kent, Lake Forest Park, and Snoqualmie Pass are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2018 5-year estimates, and were downloaded on 19 December 2019.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group